Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Harriet Lapper his wife died Sept 4th 1912 aged 72 years. ~ God is our refuge and our strength ~"

-George Lapper was born in Kemble Wiltshire in 1838 to William Lapper, an agricultural labourer and his wife Elizabeth.
+George Lapper was born in Kemble Wiltshire in 1838 to William Lapper, an agricultural labourer, and his wife Elizabeth Lewis.

-1871, George and Harriet are now living in Duntisbourne Abbots, part of the Cotswolds in Gloucestershire.
-They're now running the Old Inn, now known as Five Mile House as well as rasing their children, Sarah aged seven, Emma aged four and two year old John.
+1871, George and Harriet are now living in Duntisbourne Abbots, part of the Cotswolds, Gloucestershire.
+They're now running the Old Inn, now known as Five Mile House, as well as raising their children, Sarah aged seven, Emma aged four, and two-year-old John.
+Boarding with the family are Henry and Ann Hiller, retired publicans.

 Duntisbourne Abbots

 In 1901 only George and Harriet remain at The Bell Inn.
 John married Annie Louisa Lailey in 1892 before moving to Binfield where he worked as a fish monger.
-Arthur, now a mechanical engineer is broading with the Simpson family in Basingstoke.
+Arthur, now a mechanical engineer is boarding with the Simpson family at 5 Southend Road, Basingstoke, Hampshire.
 Anne had married Walter Robert Hatfield, a publican in 1895 and was now living in Turville Buckinghamshire.
+Unfortunately, Ann was to pass away in 1904.

 George and Harriet continued to run The Bell Inn until 1907.